 AASB 138.108 Intangible assets with indefinite useful lives are tested for impairment annually or when an indication of impairment is identified.
+As at 31 December 2024 there were no indications of impairment to intangible assets.

-AASB 136.10(a) The policy in connection with testing for impairment is outlined in note 5.1.1.
+The policy in connection with testing for impairment is outlined in note 4.1.

-(\bigcirc) Guidance - Intangibles APG 2 The following is relevant for the recognition and measurement of intangibles: TI 1101(14) • Agencies should assess their own circumstances in determining capitalisation thresholds for intangible assets (TI 1101 requires a minimum threshold of \$5,000).
-AASB 138.75-78 • Intangible assets can only be revalued to fair value where an active market exists.
-Please note that it is exceptionally rare that an active market exists for intangible assets, and it is therefore unlikely that intangible assets will be revalued to fair value.
-AASB 138.107- 108 • Intangible assets that have an indefinite useful life are not subject to amortisation but must be tested annually for impairment.
-AASB 138.97 • Amortisation is allocated on a systemic basis over the useful life when the intangible asset becomes available for use.
+Ð Guidance - Intangibles APG 2 The following is relevant for the recognition and measurement of intangibles: TI 1101(14) Agencies should assess their own circumstances in determining capitalisation thresholds for intangible assets (TI 1101 requires a minimum threshold of \$5,000).
+AASB 138.75-78 Intangible assets can only be revalued to fair value where an active market exists.
+Please note that it is exceptionally rare that an active market exists for intangible assets and it is therefore unlikely that intangible assets will be revalued to fair value.
+AASB 138.107- 108 Intangible assets that have an indefinite useful life are not subject to amortisation but must be tested annually for impairment.
+AASB 138.97 Amortisation is allocated on a systemic basis over the useful life when the intangible asset becomes available for use.
 It ceases when the asset is classified as held-for-sale or where the asset is derecognised.
-Disclosure of amortisation An agency shall disclose the line item(s) of the statement of comprehensive income in which any amortisation of intangible assets is included.
-AASB 138.122(b) An agency shall also disclose a description, the carrying amount and remaining amortisation period of any individual intangible asset that is material to the financial statements.
-Additional disclosures for indefinite life Intangible assets AASB 138.122(a) An agency shall disclose, for an intangible asset assessed as having an indefinite useful life, the carrying amount of that asset and the reasons supporting the assessment of an indefinite useful life.
+Disclosure of amortisation AASB 1060.137(d) An agency shall disclose the line item(s) of the Statement of comprehensive income in which any amortisation of intangible assets is included.
+AASB 1060.138(a) An agency shall also disclose a description, the carrying amount and remaining amount ing amortisation period of any individual intangible asset that is material to the financial statements.
+Additional disclosures for indefinite useful life Intangible assets AASB 1060.141 An agency shall disclose, for an intangible asset assessed as having an indefinite useful life, the carrying amount of that asset and the reasons supporting the assessment of an indefinite useful life.
 In giving these reasons, the agency shall describe the factor(s) that played a significant role in determining that the asset has an indefinite useful life.
-Impairment of intangible assets AASB 138.120 An agency discloses information on impaired intangible assets in accordance with AASB 136 Impairment of Assets in addition to the information required by AASB 138 Intangible Assets.

-P Additional disclosures - Intangibles The following are examples of policy notes that may be applicable for some agencies: Licences Licences have a finite useful life and are carried at cost less accumulated amortisation and accumulated impairment losses.
+Additional disclosures - Intangibles The following are examples of policy notes that may be applicable for some agencies: Licences Licences have a finite useful life and are carried at cost less accumulated amortisation and accumulated impairment losses.
 Website Costs Website costs are expensed when incurred unless they directly relate to the acquisition or development of an intangible asset.
 In this instance they may be capitalised and amortised.
 Generally, costs in relation to feasibility studies during the planning phase of a website, and ongoing costs of maintenance during the operating phase are expensed.
 Costs incurred in building or enhancing a website that can be reliably measured, are capitalised to the extent that they represent probable future economic benefits.
 Research and Development Costs Research costs are expensed as incurred.
-Development costs incurred for an individual project are carried forward when the future economic benefits can be reasonably regarded as assured, and the costs base exceeds the agency's asset recognition threshold.
+Development costs incurred for an individual project are carried forward when the future economic benefits can be reasonably regarded as assured and the cost base exceeds the agency's asset recognition threshold.
 Other development costs are expensed as incurred.
 Computer Software Software that is an integral part of the related hardware is recognised as part of the tangible asset.
 Software that is not an integral part of the related hardware is recognised as an intangible asset.
 Software costing less than \$5,000 is expensed in the year of acquisition.

-5.3 Right-of-use assets
+4.3 Right-of-use assets Reference